 India and China fought a brief border war in 1962, and an occasionally tense border dispute remains unresolved.
 A strategic rivalry also exists between these two large nations.
 Pakistan and China, on the other hand, have enjoyed a generally close and mutually beneficial relationship over recent decades.
 Pakistan served as a link between Beijing and Washington in 1971, as well as a bridge to the Muslim world for China during the 1980s.
 China's continuing role as a major arms supplier for Pakistan began in the 1960s, and included helping to build a number of arms factories in Pakistan, as well as supplying complete weapons systems.
-In 1990, China agreed to supply Pakistan with components for M-11 surface-to-surface missiles, which brought warnings from the United States.
-Although it is not a member of the Missile Technology Control Regime (MTCR), China repeatedly has agreed to abide by the restrictions of the regime.
-In 1993, the United States determined that China had transferred to Pakistan prohibited missile technology and imposed trade sanctions on one Pakistani and 11 Chinese entities (government ministries and aerospace companies) for 2 years.
-The U.S. intelligence community reportedly has evidence of PRC provision of complete M-11 ballistic missiles to Pakistan.
-In 1996, leaked U.S. intelligence reports alleged that in 1995 China sold ring magnets to Pakistan that could be used in enriching uranium for nuclear weapons.
-Pakistan denied the reports.
-(See CRS Report RL31555, China and Proliferation of Weapons of Mass Destruction and Missiles: Policy Issues.)
+After the 1990 imposition of U.S. sanctions on Pakistan, the Islamabad-Beijing arms relationship was further strengthened (see CRS Report RL31555, China and Proliferation of Weapons of Mass Destruction and Missiles).
+Although relations between India and China warmed significantly in 2003, India's External Affairs Minister stated in November that the Islamabad-Beijing nuclear and missile proliferation "nexus" continued to cause serious concerns in New Delhi.